 8. Make Sure the HVAC Access Door Isn’t Open

 Your HVAC system has an access door that gives heating and air technicians access to internal parts when carrying out maintenance or essential repairs.
 For safety reasons, this door should be closed during operation.
-In fact, many HVAC systems will not operate if the door is open.
-Many thermostats, including those manufactured by Honeywell, are also designed to shut off when the access door is open.
-So, if you find your screen blank and you’ve ruled out other more obvious causes, check to make sure this door is closed.

 9. Check for a Blown Fuse

 A blown-out fuse is another common problem that makes thermostat screens blank.
 Many thermostats have fuses to protect the device in case of an electrical issue.
-To check for a blown fuse, open the front panel and look for a clear cylinder with metal ends and a metal filament running through the center.
-If the filament is broken, replacing the fuse should fix the problem.
-If the fuse continues to blow after replacement, reach out to an HVAC technician to find the source of the problem.
+To check for a blown fuse, open the front panel.
+Once you’re inside, look for a clear cylinder with metal ends and a metal filament running through the center.

 10. Consider Replacing Your Thermostat